Showing posts with label Arizona martial arts. Show all posts

 Karate demo from 1976 where I break cinder blocks with head.

-1976 Demonstration of breaking roofing tile with fist (tsuki).
-Arizona
+1976 Demonstration - Breaking roofing tile with fist (tsuki).
+Chandler, Mesa, Gilbert, Tempe, Phoenix Arizona

 Soke explains to Mesa-Gilbert martial artists about the technique